GianLorenzetto/GianLorenzetto.github.io-www/_drafts/azure-teamcity-and-octopusdeploy.md

 * builds are not repeatable,
 * merging long lived feature branches becomes a nightmare,
 * creating a release is often a manual and error prone exercise, and
-* deployment out to production is a cross-your-fingers, rollercoaster ride of disappointment.
+* deployment out to production is a cross-your-fingers, roller-coaster ride of disappointment.

+This post includes:

-This post will predominantly be about the key learnings we had while setting up the environment, while linking to some more detailed information.
-Note also that practically all of the steps below can be fully automated with PowerShell, but that's out of scope for this post.
+* the key learnings we had while setting up the environment, and
+* links to some more detailed information we found useful.

+This post won't include:

+* detailed step-by-step instructions on setting up Azure, TeamCity and OctopusDeploy (there are plenty of those, see below), or
+* automation with PowerShell (that's for another post!).

-## TL;DR
+## tl;dr

 The executive level summary is to go read [this post by Andy French](http://www.andyfrench.info/2015/05/how-to-setup-teamcity-build-server-with.html).
 It's what we used as a guide and it provides great step-by-step instructions for getting a build server up and running (including Azure VM and TeamCity).